rivman/working-hours/README.md

  - One for duty-roster (fast with recurring events)
  - One for working hours (on the go with any calendar application)
 - User connects with this interface to Google and could print monthly sheets with working hours
+- Your working times are checked against the planning

 ### Calendar rules

 - Duty-roster calender has name "Dienstplan"
   - Enter your regular times you have to work - be smart and use recurring events
-  - Possible allday events: Arbeitsfrei
+  - Allowed allday events: *Arbeitsfrei*
 - Working hours calendar has name "Arbeitszeiten"
   - Enter day per day your working time - one event per day
-  - Possible allday events: Urlaub, Betriebsfrei, Krankheit, Gleitzeit
+  - Allowed allday events:* Urlaub*, *Betriebsfrei*, *Krankheit*, *Gleitzeit*

 ### Requirements